Cam Jansen is a girl with a perfect photographic memory, which she uses to solve crimes, with the help of her friend Eric Shelton.

 These books contains examples of:

-- Ain't No Rule: While Cam does give a mild complaint that Eric's Loophole Abuse of asking her what color his socks, which aren't visible, are during a memory game, she doesn't protest since they apparently never actually declared such a thing off-limits; granted, it ultimately doesn't work as she uses what she can see to work out the answer.
+- Ain't No Rule: While Cam does give a mild complaint about Eric's Loophole Abuse of asking her what color his socks, which aren't visible, are during a memory game, she doesn't protest since they apparently never actually declared such a thing off-limits; granted, it ultimately doesn't work as she uses what she can see to work out the answer.

-- The Alleged Bike: Cam's bike in "Dinosaur Bones" is a piece of garbage that has a kickstand that randomly drops on her and can't be put back in place for riding without outside assistance.
+- The Alleged Car: Cam's bike in "Dinosaur Bones" is a piece of garbage that has a kickstand that randomly drops on her and can't be put back in place for riding without outside assistance.
 She presumably gets a new one after that adventure because it's never a problem again.

 - As You Know: Once a book, the reader is reminded that "Cam" is a nickname, that it's short for "Camera", came about because of her memory and that her real name is Jennifer.